 Other price risk refers to the risk that the fair value of financial instruments or future cash flows associated therewith will fluctuate because of changes in market prices (other than those arising from currency risk or interest rate risk), whether those changes are caused by factors specific to the individual instrument or its issuer or factors affecting all similar instruments traded in the market.

 The Fund is not exposed to significant other price risk.

 Changes in risk

-With the exception of the changes previously noted related to liquidity risk, there have been no other significant changes in the Fund's risk exposures from the prior year.
+There have been no significant changes in the Fund's risk exposures from the prior year.

 4. INVESTMENTS

 The Fund's investments are as follows: